 They were the first ever female crew to row across the Atlantic from west to east and did this in 48 days.
 And there’s me thinking 34 hours from Yarmouth had been an achievement.
 If we’d been under engine we might have popped across to say hello and I resisted the temptation to shout across the water.
 This would have been difficult to hear, could be misinterpreted (pirates?) and I was sure they wouldn’t have connected the dots as to who was hollering – so I resorted to a Facebook post.

-The rest of the crossing was fairly uneventful in terms of stumbling across record breaking attempts and after I went down for my off watch I was aware of the chop as we rounded wide of the Lizard.
+The rest of the crossing to the Isles of Scilly was fairly uneventful in terms of stumbling across record breaking attempts and after I went down for my off watch I was aware of the chop as we rounded wide of the Lizard.
 Timothy Spall made a big deal of the over falls in his series Somewhere at Sea.

-It didn’t though but it was a good exercise for one of the crew to work up a CTS to our pilotage waypoint just off Peninnis Head (pronounced carefully) at Saint Mary’s.
+It didn’t though but it was a good exercise for one of the crew to shape a course to our pilotage waypoint just off Peninnis Head (pronounced carefully) at Saint Mary’s.

 As we rounded Pool Ledge we were able to pick up a great transit into St. Mary’s Pool and find a mooring.
 It would have made sense to have done a mooring recce as we ended picking the one further from the tender landing dock – the downside being for one of the crew who did all the rowing ashore.

-We were due to spend a couple of days in Scilly before departing on our final leg to Brittany.
+We were due to spend a couple of days in the Isles of Scilly before departing on our final leg to Brittany.